MDEGroup/MNB_SourceCode/README.md

 results
     .
-    |--- validation_100/            It contains the results for the 10 README files and the list of repositories used as query
+    |--- validation_10/            It contains the results for the dataset D1 files and the list of repositories used as query
     |
-    |--- validation_50/             It contains the results for the 50 README files and the list of repositories used as query
+    |--- validation_50/             It contains the results for the dataset D2 files and the list of repositories used as query
     |
-    |--- validation_10/             It contains the results for the 50 README files and the list of repositories used as query
+    |--- validation_100/             It contains the results for the dataset D3 files and the list of repositories used as query

 evaluation structure
     .
-    |--- ten_folder_100.rar/            The ten-folder structure for the 100 ReadMe
+    |--- ten_folder_10.rar/            The ten-folder structure for D1
     |
-    |--- ten_folder_50.rar/             The ten-folder structure for the 50 ReadMe
+    |--- ten_folder_50.rar/             The ten-folder structure for D2
     |
-    |--- ten_folder_10.rar/             The ten-folder structure for the 10 ReadMe
+    |--- ten_folder_100.rar/             The ten-folder structure for D3

 ```